bcpeinhardt/schnauzerUI/narrative_docs/src/basics.md

 # Click the submit button
 locate "Submit" and click
 ```
-A SchnauzerUI script is composed of "statements" made up of "commands" that execute on top of running Selenium webdrivers.
+A SchnauzerUI script is composed of "statements" made up of "commands".

 A `#` creates a comment statement.
 Comments in SchnauzerUI are automatically added to test reports.
 The `locate` command locates a WebElement in the most straightforward way possible.
 It begins with
 aspects of the element that are __visible to the user__ (placeholder, text).
 This is important for a few reasons: